-Samtskhe-Javakheti’s location at the crossroads of three civilizations contributed to the intense development of relations between the ancient cultures of Georgia, Asia Minor, and the Middle East.
-Archaeological remains show that the area was particularly advanced by the Bronze Age and developed further through the medieval period.
-Today many monuments still stand to tell they're remarkable stories. (source georgia.travel).
-Samtskhe-Javakheti is great for horse-riding, mountain biking, rafting, hiking and skiing (cross country and downhill as well as off-piste).
-Getting to the region from Tbilisi became also easier recently - a new road means one can get there in just about two hours from Tbilisi.
+Samtskhe-Javakheti’s location at the crossroads of three civilizations contributed to the intense development of relations between the ancient cultures of Georgia, Asia, and the Middle East.
+Archaeological remains show that the area was inhabited and developed by the Bronze Age.
+Most monuments were well preserved and are waiting for you to tell their stories.
+Samtskhe-Javakheti is recommended for the horse-riding, mountain biking, rafting, hiking and skiing (cross country and downhill as well as off-piste).
+Getting to the region from Tbilisi became also quite easy.
+A new road brings you there for two hours.

 Khertvisi fortress - is one of the oldest fortresses in Georgia.
 It is situated on the high rocky hill in the narrow canyon at the confluence of the Mtkvari and Paravani Rivers.
 The fortress was first built in the 2nd century BC.
 The first record of Khertvisi is part of a legend, in which it was one of the first fortresses that Alexander the Great came across in Georgia.
 An inscription on a damaged stone reads “The King of the Kings” and is dated from 985.
 A small church located in the central part of the fortress was built in 985 and had been ruined by invaders - the present building is its reconstruction from 2000.
 The present walls were built in 1354.
 The fortress suffered many raids between the 13th and 16th centuries, however, parts of it have remained unharmed - it still has a tunnel leading to the river and a twenty-meter high tower which is still in good condition.